 Midterms: Kirkwood staff share midterm grades with WHS administrators and counselors.
 All students with mid-term grades lower than a C- will be reassigned to a study hall during all online Kirkwood class times.
 Seniors will also report to study hall instead of any form of open campus.
 Changes will stay in effect until the student produces evidence to the principal of an increased grade that is above a C-.

 Withdrawing: College students (including high school students earning college credit) may withdraw from an online or live course within a certain time frame.
 Withdraws are shown as "W" on college transcripts and do not affect a student's GPA.
 No credit is awarded for a "W." Students are STRONGLY encouraged not to withdraw from courses, as it negatively affects the student's collegiate Satisfactory Academic Progress (SAP).
-Students are also ineligible to take online Kirkwood courses the semester following a withdrawal.
+Withdrawing also results in the loss of all open campus privileges.

 Retaking (ONLY for online Kirkwood courses): Colleges typically allow students to retake courses, and the new grade replaces the previous grade on the transcript.
 For high school students earning college credit, the student's family is responsible for the full cost if a course is retaken while the student is in high school.

 College GPA: Courses taken online or live at the Iowa County Kirkwood Center are taught by professors.
 Therefore, grades in these courses only affect a student's Kirkwood GPA.
-If a student's Kirkwood GPA is 2.0 or lower OR students have completed less than 67% of attempted college courses, a conference with a Kirkwood administrator is required before enrolling in future Kirkwood courses.
+If a student's Kirkwood GPA is 2.0 or lower OR students have completed less than 67% of attempted college courses, the student is placed on Academic Hold.
+Steps must be taken in order for additional Kirkwood courses to be taken.

 **Exception: Composition I and II, when taught in-person by a Kirkwood professor, will also affect a student's high school GPA.
 This is due to Comp I and II fulfilling the student's 12th grade high school English requirement.